MSCR Required Courses

 Prereq: CI 670.
 This course covers analytic and computational methods for modeling and regression analysis in the biomedical sciences.
 Emphasis is on fitting exploratory and inferential models to data in epidemiology and clinical trials.
 Topics include tabular and graphical summary; the linear, logistic, and Poisson regression models; the Kaplan-Meier method and Cox proportional hazards analysis; power calculation; estimation of effect size.
 Analyses are presented and completed using the SAS and R software packages.
 Lecture and laboratory exercises are structured around worked examples from the recent biomedical literature.
 Evaluation is via homework assignments, a midterm examination, and a final project and presentation.
 Travison.
 3 cr, Spring sem.

 Prereq: CI 675 & CI 790 To provide CR students with knowledge of and experience in professional standards, and (2) guidance in developing a capstone proposal and writing a publishable paper.
 Topics will include professionalism & professional standards including professional communication, networking and resume and cover letter writing; formal and scientific writing skills, guidance in developing a research topic, and writing a thesis proposal and thesis.
 The primary aim of this course is to help students adjust from an informal writing style to that required for scientific communication, presentations and publications.
-Hess Pino, 2 cr, Summer I
+Buck, 2 cr, Spring

 GMS CI 691 or 692 Directed Studies in Clinical Research

 Directed study provides the opportunity for students to explore a special topic of interest under the direction of a MSCR faculty member.
-Students may register for 2 credits of directed study by submitting a paper registration form, after the MSCR faculty member has agreed to work with the student on a specific project.
+Students may register for 2-4 credits of directed study by submitting a paper registration form, after the MSCR faculty member has agreed to work with the student on a specific project.
 Directed studies with a non-MSCR faculty member or adjunct member must first be approved by and assigned to the Director or Assistant Director of MSCR as Faculty Sponsor.
-MSCR Directed Study Form
+MSCR-Directed-Study-form

 GMS MS 621 Bench to Bedside: Translating Biomedical Innovation from Laboratory to the Marketplace